QuaSi-Software/Documentation/docs/resie_description_components.md

 [^Özisik]: Özisik, M.N.
 Heat conduction.
 New York: Wiley-Interscience, 1980.
 ISBN 047105481X

-$$ T_B = T_{s,u} + \sum_{i=1}^n \left[ \frac{\tilde{q}_{in,out,i} - \tilde{q}_{in,out,i-1}}{2\pi\lambda_s} \cdot g(t_n - t_{i-1}) \right]\ $$
+$$ T_B = T_{s,u} + \sum_{i=1}^n \left[ \frac{\tilde{q}_{in,out,i} - \tilde{q}_{in,out,i-1}}{2\pi\lambda_s} \; g(t_n - t_{i-1}) \right]\ $$

 The undisturbed ground temperature \(T_{s,u}\) can be assumed as a constant value averaged over the probe depth.
 With the assumption of a thermal borehole resistance \(R_{B}\) between the borehole wall and the circulating fluid, an average fluid temperature \(T_{\text{fl,avg}}\) can be calculated from the borehole temperature.
 The calculation approach of the thermal borehole resistance will be discussed in more detail later.

-$$ T_{\text{fl,avg}} = T_B + \tilde{q}_{in,out} \cdot R_B $$
+$$ T_{\text{fl,avg}} = T_B + \tilde{q}_{in,out} \; R_B $$

 Since a uniform borehole wall temperature over the entire probe depth is assumed, a depth-averaged fluid temperature is calculated.

 #### Determination of the g-function
 There are a number of approaches of varying complexity for determining the g-functions.
-Fortunately, there are already precomputed libraries, such as the open-source library of Spitler and Cook[^Spitler,Cook] in 2021, that is used in ReSiE, which save a time-consuming calculation for g-functions of a specific probe field configurations.
+Fortunately, there are already precomputed libraries, such as the open-source library of Spitler and Cook[^Spitler,Cook] from 2021, that is used in ReSiE to avoid time-consuming calculation for g-functions of a specific probe field configurations.
 The probe field configuration is understood as the number of probes in the field, the respective probe depth, the distance between the probes and the overall geometric arrangement of the probes.
-The library by Spitler and Cook offers 27 pre-calculated g-function values for each of almost 35\(\,\)0000 avaiblable configuration at different time points.
+The library by Spitler and Cook offers 27 pre-calculated g-function values at different time nodes for each of almost 35\(\,\)0000 avaiblable configurations.
 Between these time nodes, ReSiE interpolates linearly in order to be able to access the corresponding g-function values for each simulation time step.
 The first node of the library is always at \(ln(t/ t_S) = -8.5\), where \(t_S\) is the steady-state time defined by Eskilson in 1987[^Eskilson]:

-$$ t_S = \frac{h_{probe}^2}{9 \cdot a_{soil}} $$
+$$ t_S = \frac{h_{probe}^2}{9 \, a_{soil}} $$

 where \(a_{soil}\) is the thermal diffusivity of the surrouding earth and \(h_{probe}\) is the probe depth.
 Depending on the thermal properties of the soil, the first given value in the library mentioned above at \(ln(t/ t_S) = -8.5\) corresponds to a time \(t\) after serveral days to weeks.
 Since the simulation time step size is in the range of a few minutes to hours, further g-function values must be calculated for the missing short-term period.
-This is curently done by linearly interpolating between the given time steps of the library, including a g-function value of zero at time step zero.
+This is curently done by interpolating linearly between the given time steps of the library, including a g-function value of zero at time step zero.

-A different approach was investigated to try to achieve a better representation of the short-time effects.
-This is done under the assumption that single probes in a probe field do not influence each other during these short periods of time.[^Li] Thus, a calculation method for the g-function can be chosen that is only valid for a single probe.
+Different approaches were investigated to try to achieve a better representation of the short-time effects.
+This was done under the assumption that single probes in a probe field do not influence each other during these short periods of time.[^Li] Thus, a calculation method for the g-function can be chosen that is only valid for a single probe.
 Both an approach by Carslaw and Jaeger [^Carslaw,Jaeger] using an assumption of an infinite cylindrical source or sink and one by Kelvin[^Kelvin], described by Laloui and Loria[^LalouiLoria2020], using an infinite linesource approach were implemented and tested.
 Although, it was not possible to determine a reliable and reasonable intersection point between the calculated short- and from the library by Spitler and Cook extracted long-term g-function values.
 This could may be improved by directly fitting a ln() function to the first time step of the g-function from Spitler and Cook instead of just linearely interpolating as it is done currently.
 Nevertheless, the errors made with the chosen method of linear interpolation are supposed to be very small.

-The g-functions extracted from the library are transformed and interpolated to meet the desired probe length and the spacing between the probes as described in the manual of the library.
+The g-functions extracted from the library are transformed and interpolated in ReSiE to meet the desired probe length and the spacing between the probes as described in the manual of the library.

 [^Li]: M. Li, K. Zhu, Z. Fang: Analytical methods for thermal analysis of vertical ground heat exchangers.
 Advances in Ground-Source Heat Pump Systems, 2016. doi: [https://doi.org/10.1016/B978-0-08-100311-4.00006-6](https://doi.org/10.1016/B978-0-08-100311-4.00006-6).